 A placement exam in English composition, administered by the English Department and scored holistically by trained readers, is the primary means used to determine placement of students into English 101 or English 102.
-The test is a timed writing assignment generally completed during Orientation for new students.
+The test is a timed writing assignment completed online prior to Orientation for new students.

 ENGL 101.
-Introduction to Writing (4F) This course introduces students to college-level discourse and aims to help students improve basic writing skills.
+Introduction to Writing (4F)

+This course introduces students to college-level discourse and aims to help students improve basic writing skills.
 The course will emphasize effective processes of composing as well as the qualities of a successful written product.
 Instruction is conducted through journal writings, class meetings, small-group sessions, tutorial sessions, and individual conferences.
 It will also include work on grammar, sentence structure, and the writing of paragraphs and essays.
-Designed to prepare students for ENGL 102, ENGL 101 is not open to students who have received credit for, or are enrolled in, ENGL 102 or 201.
-Any student who has not taken composition may choose to take ENGL 101, but some students will be assigned to this course on the basis of the English Composition Placement Examination.
-Students assigned to the course must successfully complete it prior to enrolling in ENGL 102.
+Students will receive a grade of "Pass with Distinction," "Pass" or "Fail."
+Students who have worked diligently but not earned a passing grade by the end of the fall semester will be invited to participate in the English 101 Extension; they will continue working on their writing with Writing Center staff during the spring semester, and at the end of that semester they will submit work to their instructors for evaluation and grading.
+Students will be assigned to this course on the basis of the English Composition Placement Examination.
+Prerequisite: Placement by examination.